Recruitment for future cohorts in the Hollyhock Fellowship program is on indefinite hiatus, please check back at a later time.

 The mission of Hollyhock is to support early-career teachers to thrive in classrooms that exist in historically underserved communities.
 We recognize that teaching in this context is challenging and complex work that is most meaningfully accomplished with a supportive network of colleagues.
-A team consists of three or more teachers of math, science, English, or history from the same high school.
+A team consists of three to five teachers of math, science, English, or history/social science from the same high school.

 We prefer that teachers only apply with the rest of their colleagues from their school site if they can truly commit to teaching at their school for the next two years in order to engage fully in the fellowship.
 The application process is competitive, and we have many more applications than spots, so if you are unsure of your commitment, please wait to apply until you are ready to engage for the entire two years of the fellowship.

 Teachers are most likely to leave the classroom in the first five years of teaching.
 We want to work with teachers in developing their expertise during this early-career phase when they would most benefit from professional development and ongoing coaching to support them in achieving their goals.

 At this time, we only offer fellowships to high school teachers who teach in one of the four foundational content areas of English, history/social science, math, or science.